dab-code/toolio/README.md

 new Toolio()
 ```

 ### CJS
-Require that bad boy, initialize a new instance and and throw in a couple HTML elements with some toolio attributes ⚾️
+Require that bad boy, initialize a new instance and go crazy! 🥳
 ```
 const toolio = require('Toolio')

 toolio.Toolio()
 ```

 ### CDN
 ```